Booming young designers and an exciting art scene make local boutiques in Budapest a joy to browse through.

 6. Szimpla Sunday Market – Best Farmer’s Market

 This has been one of the most popular things to do in Budapest.
 Szimpla Sunday Market (from 9am – 2pm) is the best place to sample healthy, farm-fresh, home-grown products.
 Cheeses, honeys, syrups…you name it!
 This is an attempt to connect local farmers with the people of Budapest.
 Located in midst of ruin pubs and crowded nightlife, the market is a great way to appreciate local produce in daylight.
 We highly recommend having a relaxing lunch on the spot!

 7. Falk Miksa Street – Best Antique & Art

-We won’t tell you which store or gallery to check out, but if you’re a lover of antiques and art galleries, Falk Miksa Street is a great spot to spend a day.
+We won’t tell you which store or gallery to check out, but if you’re a lover of antiques, boutiques and art galleries, Falk Miksa Street is a great spot to spend a day.
 It’s only steps away from the Parliament Building, but the galleries even hold live auctions often so you can participate if you happen to see one.
 This is a great alley to find the perfect gifts or souvenirs to bring home.

 8. Rózsavölgyi Chocolate – Best Chocolaterie

 The shop is small so be careful not to miss it.
 Rózsavölgyi Chocolate designs and makes every piece of chocolate by hand, the store is calm, quaint, 100% lovely.
 If you’d craving for a bit of chocolateries in Belgium or France, this place is your delish fix!

 9. Hungarian House of Photography – Best Photo Gallery